SmartlyDressedGames/Unturned-Docs/items/sight-asset.rst

 Sight Assets
 ============

-Sight attachments are inventory items that can be attached to ranged weapons.
+Sights (or "sight attachments") are created from the ItemSightAsset class.
+They are inventory items that can be attached to ranged weapons.

 This inherits the :ref:`CaliberAsset <doc_item_asset_caliber>` class.